brucey0x/JQQ_todolist_app/README.md

 # Todos

+## Features & upgrades

 -   [x] Add local storage or database with authentication.
 -   [x] Load the data upon each page load.
+-   [ ] Add dates to tasks
+-   [ ] Add ability to sort by date
+-   [ ] Make pages responsive (good looking on mobile too)
+-   [ ] Improve CSS styling.
+-   [ ] Study TailwindCSS basics and how to organize messy classes.

+## Bugs

--   [] Make Supabase magic sign-in link work for the public Vercel hosted version
+-   [ ] Make Supabase magic sign-in link work for the public Vercel hosted version
--   [] Investigate (and ideally fix) Typescript errors in Svelte and JS files.
+-   [ ] Investigate (and ideally fix) Typescript errors in Svelte and JS files.

--   [] Improve CSS styling.
--   [] Study TailwindCSS basics and how to organize messy classes.
+## Testing

--   [] Test on mobile and different browsers.
+-   [ ] Test on mobile and different browsers.